Hello world!

 Add an event

 Buttons can emit events when clicked.
-These events are handled in the guiEvent function.
+These events are handled in the gui_event function.
 In this example we will add an event to the previously created button, to print a message to the command line.
 For more information, see the chapter about Handling events.

 MATLAB